 Avoid bark mulch.
 Dogs can easily disturb or ingest mulch, so it’s better to use an inorganic product.
 Crushed stone mulch is maintenance-free, holds up to dog traffic, and provides a clean look.

 Make sure the fence is 4 to 6 feet high so your dog cannot get over it.
 Avoid gaps in between the fence to prevent a dog’s head being wedged and between the fence and the ground.
 Ensure that the fence extends well below the ground, to deter your dog from digging its way out.
 Don’t try to grow any plants in the area immediately adjacent to the fence.
 Dogs are territorial, and their favorite path in a fenced-in yard will be right along the fence.
 Unsightly “dog paths” are the result of this predictable behavior.
 Rather than fighting it, plan your yard around your dog’s predictability.

 If a physical fence isn’t in the plan, another containment option would be to teach your dog boundaries.
 A dog trainer could help you with this.

 - If the plantings in your yard possess any significant degree of diversity, there’s a good chance that you’re growing poisonous plants—without even knowing it.
 You’d be surprised at how many of the most common landscape plants and native volunteers contain at least some parts (leaves, berries, etc.) that are toxic.

 - In a pet-friendly garden, avoid bare soil—it’s a perfect invitation to dogs to dig.
-Consider using ground covers like thyme, cotoneaster, sweet woodruff, or periwinkle between larger woody plants.
+Consider using ground covers like thyme, cotoneaster, or sweet woodruff between larger woody plants.
 When choosing plants, choose robust plants that can cope with being trampled and try to keep your garden densely planted all year round—densely planted areas are often good deterrents to dogs, especially if you train them that these are no-go areas.
 Grasses are particularly tough plants that are unlikely to be injured by the most rambunctious of dogs.